rikhuijzer/SIRUS.jl/paper/paper.md

 # Interpretability

-To show that the algorithm is fully interpretable, we fitted the model on Haberman's Survival Dataset [@haberman1999survival].
+To show that the algorithm is fully interpretable, we fit an example on the Haberman's Survival Dataset [@haberman1999survival].
-The dataset contains survival data on patients who had undergone surgery for breast cancer and contains three features, namely the number of auxillary `nodes` that were detected, the `age` of the patient at the time of the operation, and the patient's `year` of operation.
+The dataset contains survival data on patients who had undergone surgery for breast cancer and contains three features, namely the number of axillary _nodes_ that were detected, the _age_ of the patient at the time of the operation, and the patient's _year_ of operation.
+For this example, we have set the hyperparameters for the maximum number of rules to 8 since this was a reasonable trade-off between predictive performance and interpretability.
+Generally, a higher maximum number of rules will yield a higher predictive performance.
+We have also set the maximum depth hyperparameter to 2.
+This hyperparameter means that the random forests inside the algorithm are not allowed to have a depth higher than 2.
+A rule can either contain 1 clause (`if A`) or 2 clauses (`if A & B`).
+When the maximum depth is set to 2, then the rules contain at most 2 clauses.
+Most rule-based models, including SIRUS, are restricted to depth of 1 or 2 [@benard2021interpretable].

+The fitted model is:

 ```
 StableRules model with 8 rules: